-- 8.5.7.1 Classification of interior finish is based on the flame-spread rating of the interior finish tested in accordance with NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials.
-The requirements apply to wall and ceiling finish materials as described in Section 10.2 (NFPA 101). - 8.5.7.2 No consideration is included in the safety parameter value for any finish with a flame-spread rating of more than 200 or for any finish not rationally measured by NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials.
+- 8.5.7.1 Classification of interior finish is based on the flame-spread rating of the interior finish tested in accordance with ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.
+The requirements apply to wall and ceiling finish materials as described in Section 10.2 (NFPA 101). - 8.5.7.2 No consideration is included in the safety parameter value for any finish with a flame-spread rating of more than 200 or for any finish not rationally measured by ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.
 Thus, this FSES should not be used where such conditions exist.
-Such materials include foamed plastics, asphaltimpregnated paper, materials that melt, drip, or delaminate, or those capable of inducing extreme rates of fire growth and rapid flashover.
-In any case involving these materials, the resultant risk is considered beyond the capacity of this evaluation system and requires individual appraisal. - 8.5.7.3 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25). - 8.5.7.4 Any interior finish having a flame spread of 75 or less that is protected by automatic sprinklers is evaluated as having a flame spread not exceeding 25.
+Such materials include foamed plastics; asphalt-impregnated paper; materials that melt, drip, or delaminate; or those capable of inducing extreme rates of fire growth and rapid flashover.
+In any case involving these materials, the resultant risk is considered beyond the capacity of this evaluation system and requires individual appraisal. - 8.5.7.3 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile or Expanded Vinyl Wall Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25). - 8.5.7.4 Any interior finish having a flame spread of 75 or less that is protected by automatic sprinklers is evaluated as having a flame spread not exceeding 25.
 Any interior finish having a flame spread of more than 75 but not more than 200 that is protected by automatic sprinklers is evaluated as having a flame spread not exceeding 75. - 8.5.8 Smoke Control.
-Smoke control definitions are provided in 8.5.8.1 through 8.5.8.2.2. - 8.5.8.1 No Control.
+Smoke control definitions are provided in 8.5.8.1 through 8.5.8.2.2.

+- 8.5.8.1 No Control.
 There are no smoke barriers or horizontal exits to a separated fire/smoke zone on the floor and no mechanically assisted smoke control systems serve the floor. - 8.5.8.2 Smoke Barriers.
 Smoke barriers consist of installations conforming to the requirements of Section 8.5 (NFPA 101). - 8.5.8.2.1 Passive.
 The smoke control system is passive if it consists of continuous vertical membranes designed to restrict the movement of smoke.
 Passive smoke barriers might or might not have a fire resistance rating and might have protected openings. - 8.5.8.2.2 Active.
 The smoke control system is active if it has a tested and accepted smoke control system that obstructs the leakage of smoke between compartments or zones.
-One method of judging acceptance of smoke control systems is contained in NFPA 92A, Recommended Practice for Smoke-Control Systems.
+One method of judging acceptance of smoke control systems is contained in NFPA 92, Standard for Smoke Control Systems.